dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## No Graphics Acceleration

 In macOS, each release generally means GPU drivers are dropped from the OS.
 With macOS Big Sur, currently all non-Metal GPUs require additional patches to gain acceleration.
-In addition, macOS Monterey removed Graphics Drivers for both Intel Ivy Bridge and Nvidia Kepler.
+In addition, macOS Monterey removed Graphics Drivers for both Intel Ivy Bridge and NVIDIA Kepler.

-To re-enable acceleration, simply run the Post Install Root Volume patches.
+If you're using OCLP v0.4.4, you should have been prompted to install Root Volume patches after first boot from installation of macOS.
+If you need to do this manually, you can within our app.
 Once rebooted, acceleration will be re-enabled as well as brightness control for laptops.

 ## Black Screen on MacBookPro11,3 in macOS Monterey

-Due to Apple dropping Nvidia Kepler support in macOS Monterey, [MacBookPro11,3's GMUX has difficulties switching back to the iGPU to display macOS correctly.](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522) To work-around this issue, boot the MacBookPro11,3 in Safe Mode and once macOS is installed, run OCLP's Post Install Root Patches to enable GPU Acceleration for the Nvidia dGPU.
+Due to Apple dropping NVIDIA Kepler support in macOS Monterey, [MacBookPro11,3's GMUX has difficulties switching back to the iGPU to display macOS correctly.](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522) To work-around this issue, boot the MacBookPro11,3 in Safe Mode and once macOS is installed, run OCLP's Post Install Root Patches to enable GPU Acceleration for the NVIDIA dGPU.

 * Safe Mode can be started by holding Shift+Enter when selecting macOS Monterey in OCLP's Boot Menu.

-## No DisplayPort Output on Mac Pros with Nvidia Kepler
+## No DisplayPort Output on Mac Pros with NVIDIA Kepler

 If you're having troubles with DisplayPort output on Mac Pros, try enabling Minimal Spoofing in Settings -> SMBIOS Settings and rebuild/install OpenCore.
 This will trick macOS drivers into thinking you have a newer MacPro7,1 and play nicer.